sparkflows/sparkflows-docs/docs/installation/architecture-deployment/1-architecture.rst

   * **Web Server** running on a standalone machine, VM or Kubernetes cluster:

     * For running the workflows, they are submitted to the web server.
 The web server submits the workflow to the Apache Spark cluster.
 The results of the workflow execution are streamed back and displayed in the Browser.
-    * Web Server provides a host of other features likes interactive execution, schema inference and propagation, user permissions and roles, LDP integration etc.
+    * Web Server provides a host of other features like interactive execution, schema inference and propagation, user permissions and roles, LDP integration etc.

   * **Apache Spark** cluster on which the workflows are executed as Spark jobs: